Don't be scared

 Your first step will be deciding what you're going to write about.
-Go back to the self-evaluation you completed on Explore your strengths.
+You’ll typically want to focus on the topics you wrote about in the self-evaluation form you completed on Explore your strengths.

-- Career goal: This topic will be what you wrote in part 1 of your self-evaluation.
+- Career goal: This describes your career and academic plan that you wrote in part 1 of your self-evaluation.

 - Giving back: From the answers in part 3 of your self-evaluation, select one response that shows you are motivated to benefit your community.

 2. Create outlines

 It's easier to write essays if you first make a clear outline of your thoughts.

 - Career goal: Outline your career choice, your academic plan, and the potential community benefit of this career.